Garethp/aws-azure-auth/README.md

 ## How It Works

 The Azure login page uses JavaScript, which requires a real web browser.
-To automate this from a command line, azure-azure-auth uses [Puppeteer](https://github.com/GoogleChrome/puppeteer), which automates a real Chromium browser.
+To automate this from a command line, aws-azure-auth uses [Puppeteer](https://github.com/GoogleChrome/puppeteer), which automates a real Chromium browser.
 It loads the Azure login page behind the scenes, populates your username and password (and MFA token), parses the SAML assertion, uses the [AWS STS AssumeRoleWithSAML API](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithSAML.html) to get temporary credentials, and saves these in the CLI credentials file.

 ## Troubleshooting

 The nature of browser automation with Puppeteer means the solution is bit brittle.
 A minor change on the Microsoft side could break the tool.
 If something isn't working, you can fall back to GUI mode (above).
-To debug an issue, you can run in debug mode (--mode debug) to see the GUI while azure-azure-auth tries to populate it.
-You can also have the tool print out more detail on what it is doing to try to do in order to diagnose. azure-azure-auth uses the [Node debug module](https://www.npmjs.com/package/debug) to print out debug info.
-Just set the DEBUG environmental variable to 'azure-azure-auth'.
+To debug an issue, you can run in debug mode (--mode debug) to see the GUI while aws-azure-auth tries to populate it.
+You can also have the tool print out more detail on what it is doing to try to do in order to diagnose. aws-azure-auth uses the [Node debug module](https://www.npmjs.com/package/debug) to print out debug info.
+Just set the DEBUG environmental variable to 'aws-azure-auth'.
 On Linux/OS X:

-    DEBUG=azure-azure-auth azure-azure-auth
+    DEBUG=aws-azure-auth aws-azure-auth

 On Windows:

-    set DEBUG=azure-azure-auth
+    set DEBUG=aws-azure-auth
-    azure-azure-auth
+    aws-azure-auth

 ## Support for Other Authentication Providers